Book & Calendar Cover Nest

 Though Postalco Farmer’s Felt is remarkably strong for paper, gentle handling is required.
 To keep the natural feeling of the material we did not waterproof coat the surface.
 There is a light water resistant treatment.
 If your item gets wet, pat dry with a soft cloth to absorb any liquid.
 Please shade dry in a well ventilated area.
 If placed near air conditioners or heaters the item may warp.
 Japanese paper is a natural material so irregularity in the color and size of fibers are part of its character.
 It is possible for wrinkles and surface variations to appear as well.

-We ship worldwide via DHL.
+We ship worldwide via DHL or other.
 Shipping usually takes 7-10 days from the dispatch date.

 Shipping charges vary by country and are automatically selected according to the shipping address.
 The shipping charges for each region are as follows.